ATWATER — A 27-year-old theft suspect was taken into custody after a struggle with Atwater police on Tuesday.

 Atwater police said one of their officers received a minor injury during the struggle, fracturing his hand.

-Officers were called to the Target shopping center regarding a theft in progress, where they found the suspect, Daniel Lambert.
+Officers were called to the Target shopping center regarding a theft in progress, where they found a suspect, Daniel Lambert.
 According to Lt.
 Sam Joseph, Lambert became combative when confronted by officers and loss prevention officials.

 Police said he began to curse at officers and wave his arms.
 Officers noticed a folding knife in Lambert's left hand.